-Delivering activity to disabled people: The workforce perception gap
+Delivering activity to disabled people (January 2019)

 New research released in January 2019 by Activity Alliance highlights a demand for greater training in delivering activities to disabled people.
 The report indicates a need for more direct, practical guidance on adapting sports.
 The findings show building the confidence and skills of those who deliver sports sessions can lead to more opportunities for disabled people to be active.